WEST HAM UNITED

 Barnes

-The smallest attendance at the Memorial Grounds.
-This game went ahead although the state of the pitch was not great - if anything it was worse.
-This was not a day for precision football.
-The big boot was the order of the day.
+The smallest attendance at the Memorial Grounds so far this season with only 250 paying spectators.
+The game went ahead although the state of the pitch was not great - if anything it became worse.
+This was not a day for precision football and the big boot was the order of the day.

 The mud was so bad that when Murray the visiting centre was twice up-ended early on it looked as if he might have to retire.
-He was in a shocking state - covered all over.
+He was in a shocking state - covered all over with mud.
 At the interval he almost collapsed on the walk to the dressing rooms.
 But he reappeared for the second half, freshly attired and no doubt warmed by a 'cuppa'.
 Murray scored Wellingborough's only goal.
 A scoring shot by Satterthwaite for West Ham went clean through the net.

 BRISTOL ROVERS